A Broadway Scandal: Plot

-Nenette Bisson (Myers), an adventurous French girl, is shot in the shoulder by the police while joyriding in a stolen car with a lowlife punk named "Kink" Colby (Lon Chaney).
-Nenette is taken to the Kendall Hospital, where she becomes infatuated with her young physician, David Kendall (August).
+Nenette Bisson, an adventurous French girl, is shot in the shoulder by the police while joyriding in a stolen car with a lowlife punk named "Kink" Colby.
+Nenette is taken to the Kendall Hospital, where she becomes infatuated with her young physician, David Kendall.
 Kendall, believing all French women to be frivolous, toys with Nenette's affections but will not look upon her as a serious candidate for marriage.

 War breaks out and Dr. Kendall goes off to Europe to offer medical aid to the suffering.
 Nenette's father Armande runs a small cafe in New York City where Nenette sings for the patrons.
 Enraged, he throws her out when he learns of her involvement with Kink Colby.
 Over the next two years, Nenette goes on to become a Broadway star, but her attempts to win her father's forgiveness are fruitless.

 One night, however, she shows up at the cafe unexpectedly and tries in vain to get her father to forgive her.
 Dr. Kendall, home from the war after two years, has come to value the courage of French women while he was stationed in Europe.
 He seeks out Nenette at the cafe and proposes marriage to her.
 He later helps her to win back her father's love and approval.